6 Signs Your Company Culture Won’t Survive Coronavirus

 Culture Rules to Survive the Coronavirus

 - Start looking at a new way of working.
 From 4 day weeks, 6 hour days, to remote working, there are many different ways to work flexibly.
-Download our free eBook on flexible working and make a start.
+Download my free eBook on flexible working and make a start.

 - When a problem occurs with your team, put support at the forefront of your mind rather than reprimands.
 Become a good coach first, and a scolding parent last.
 Get curious about what they are struggling with.
 All issues big and small have a bigger reason at the heart of them.